Audit

 Non-Degree, for Credit

-Applicants who wish to enroll in one or more Masters level courses at McAfee School of Theology and receive Master’s level academic credit, without pursuing a degree or certificate program, should apply as a non-degree for credit student.
+Applicants who wish to enroll in one or more Masters level courses at McAfee School of Theology and receive Master’s level academic credit, without pursuing a degree or graduate certificate program, should apply as a non-degree, for credit student.
 Non-degree, for credit students complete the same required course work and hours as degree or certificate seeking students for a required course.

 Applicants must have met the individual course prerequisite requirement(s).
 If the applicant wishes to apply to a Theology degree or certificate program in the future, courses taken as a non-degree student will be evaluated according to the requirements of the curriculum current at the time of application.